Audience Network FAQ

 To add someone to an administrator or developer role on an existing Facebook app, navigate to the Roles tab of the App Dashboard and select "Add Administrators" or "Add Developers".

-Audience Network is now available for mobile web, bringing the value of native ad formats and people-based marketing to a new set of publishers, and enabling 2.5 million Facebook advertisers to reach more of the people they care about on mobile devices.
+Audience Network is now available for mobile web (Closed Beta), bringing the value of native ad formats and people-based marketing to a new set of publishers, and enabling 2.5 million Facebook advertisers to reach more of the people they care about on mobile devices.

 Mobile Web Formats